costerwi/rezip/README.md

 git config --add --bool merge.renormalize true
 ```

-##Observations
+## Observations
 The following are based on my experience in real-world cases.
 Use at your own risk.
 Your mileage may vary.

-###Simulink
+### Simulink

-The packed repository with rezip was 54% of the size of the packed repository storing compressed zips.
+* One packed repository with rezip was 54% of the size of the packed repository storing compressed zips.
-###Powerpoint
+* Another repository with 280 .slx files and over 3000 commits was originally 281 MB and was reduced to 156 MB using this technique (55% of baseline).

+### Powerpoint
 I found that the loose objects stored without this filter were about 5% smaller
 than the original file size (zlib on top of zip compression).
 When using the rezip filter the loose objects were about 10% smaller than the